brianm/dx/README.md

 posted with a TTL, a renew link will be available which can be used to extend the ttl to a new duration.

+## Make ZooKeeper Storage Reasonably Efficient

+Right now it is maximally inefficient, get smarter about queries and lookups by using a local cache.

 ## Sidecar Service

 Allow dx to start as a sidecar service for another service -- it will